-PS06 Project Name 40 Prado by CAPSLO 1 300 Target Area Countywide Goals Supported Decrease Homelessness Needs Addressed Decrease Homelessness Funding CDBG: \$79,201 from the City of San Luis Obispo and \$52,272 from the County of San Luis Tulluling Obispo for a total of \$131,473 ESG: \$83,270 General Fund: \$121,200 Description from the County of San Luis Obispo Funds will be used to shelter homeless individuals Target Date July 2019 Estimate the # and 2,660 homeless individuals.
+PS07 Project Name 40 Prado by CAPSLO Target Area Countywide Goals Supported Decrease Homelessness Needs Addressed Decrease Homelessness Funding CDBG: \$79,201 from the City of San Luis Obispo and \$52,272 from the County of San Luis Obispo for a total of \$131,473 ESG: \$83,270 General Fund: \$121,200 from the County of San Luis Obispo Description Funds will be used to shelter homeless individuals Target Date July 2019 Estimate the # and 2,660 homeless individuals.
 This includes 1,400 very-low income individuals, and 1,260 defined beneficiary low-income individuals.
-Location Description San Luis Obispo Planned Activities Provide shelter for homeless individuals PS07 Project Name Adult Day Center by CAPSLO P307 Target Area Paso Robles and County-wide Goals Supported Create suitable living environment Needs Addressed - Funding Create suitable living environment CDBG: \$13,053 from the City of Paso Robles Description Providing respite to family caregivers and quality care to older adults with early stages of Description Alzheimer's, dementia, or other cognitive impairments Target Date July 2019 Estimate the # and 50 households.
-10 Very low-income households and 12 low-income households defined beneficiary 30 households.
-10 very low-income flouseholds and 12 low-income flouseholds Location Description Paso Robles Planned Activities Provide quality care to older adults DCOO Project Name Operation of the Homeless Shelter by El Camino Homeless Organization (ECHO) PS08 Target Area Countywide Goals Supported Decrease Homelessness Needs Addressed Decrease Homelessness Funding CDBG: \$13,269 from the City of Atascadero, \$14,242 from the City of Paso Robles, and Tunung \$29,700 from the County for a total of \$57,211.
+Location Description San Luis Obispo Planned Activities Provide shelter for homeless individuals PS08 Project Name Adult Day Center by CAPSLO Target Area Paso Robles and County-wide Goals Supported Create suitable living environment Needs Addressed Create suitable living environment Funding CDBG: \$13,053 from the City of Paso Robles Description Providing respite to family caregivers and quality care to older adults with early stages of Alzheimer's, dementia, or other cognitive impairments Target Date July 2019 Estimate the # and 50 households.
+10 Very low-income households and 12 low-income households defined beneficiary Location Description Paso Robles Planned Activities Provide quality care to older adults PS09 Project Name Operation of the Homeless Shelter by El Camino Homeless Organization (ECHO) Target Area Countywide Goals Supported Decrease Homelessness Needs Addressed Decrease Homelessness Funding CDBG: \$13,269 from the City of Atascadero, \$14,242 from the City of Paso Robles, and \$29,700 from the County for a total of \$57,211.
 General Fund: \$60,300 from the County of San Luis Obispo Description Funds will be used to house homeless individuals Target Date July 2019 Estimate the # and 530 persons.
 This includes 498 very-low income individuals and 32 low-income defined beneficiary individuals.
-Location Description 6370 Atascadero Ave, Atascadero, CA 93422 Planned Activities Provide shelter for homeless individuals PS09 Project Name Drug/alcohol abuse counseling and relapse prevention (Lifestyles) 1 303 Target Area Countywide Goals Supported Public Service Needs Addressed Public Service Funding CDBG: \$11,865 from the City of Paso Robles Description Funds will address the needs of Lifestyles Recover Center's clients who are dealing with drug/alcohol problems and will provide tools to prevent relapse.
-Target Date July 2019 Estimate the # and 7 very-low income persons and 8 low income persons. defined beneficiary Location Description Countywide Planned Activities Relapse prevention is a new service for our present clients and for others in the area that are in danger of returning to the use of drugs and alcohol.
+Location Description 6370 Atascadero Ave, Atascadero, CA 93422 Planned Activities Provide shelter for homeless individuals PS10 Project Name Drug/alcohol abuse counseling and relapse prevention (Lifestyles) Target Area Countywide Goals Supported Public Service Needs Addressed Public Service Funding CDBG: \$11,865 from the City of Paso Robles Description Funds will address the needs of Lifestyles Recover Center's clients who are dealing with drug/alcohol problems and will provide tools to prevent relapse.
+Target Date July 2019 Estimate the # and 7 very-low income persons and 8 low income persons. defined beneficiary - , - : Location Description Countywide Planned Activities Relapse prevention is a new service for our present clients and for others in the area that are in danger of returning to the use of drugs and alcohol.